Portions of the website are currently unavailable.

 Introduction to Legislative History: An Overview

 The primary sources of information for Minnesota legislative history research are the minutes of legislative committees and the audio and video recordings of House and Senate committee hearings and floor sessions.
-Online access to those recordings is available from 2004 to the present for both the House and Senate; prior to 2004, selected Internet coverage is available.
-House audio/video since 1998; Senate audio/video since 2001.
+Online access to those recordings is available from 1991 to the present for both the House and Senate.
+Audio from 1991-2003 is available from the Legislative Reference Library; audio from 2004 to the present is available through the House and Senate websites.

 Multimedia recordings do not exist prior to 1991.
 When recordings do not exist, the House and Senate committee minutes are the primary source of information for legislative intent research.
 House committee minute books from 1919-1998 and Senate minutes from 1911-1998 are at the Minnesota Historical Society Library.
 Committee minute books from 1999 to the present are at the Legislative Library.
 Many of the minutes have been posted online since 2005.
 House minutes; link to Senate minutes via the Legislative History Location of Materials Guide.